 Mina Harrison, American Red Cross volunteer

-Née Wilhelmina Kuzmenko and born in Philadelphia of naturalized Ukrainian parents, after graduating from Quaker School in Philadelphia
+Née Wilhelmina Kuzmenko and born in Philadelphia of naturalized Ukrainian parents, Mina graduated from Quaker School

-at 17, Mina signed up with the Red Cross by stealing her older sister's birth certificate.
+at 17 in 1944 and signed up with the American Red Cross by stealing and altering her older sister's birth certificate.
 "Everybody liked

-Now as Minna Cohan, she shipped out to England "to serve coffee and donuts to our boys", when the push came
+Now as Minna Cohan, she shipped out to England "to serve coffee and donuts to our boys".
+But when the push came

 for the invasion and her boss told her, "It's time to go home to Philly", she instead volunteered

-to land "Normandy Beach D-Day+4" and get assigned to duty in a front line field hospital
+to land "Normandy Beach D-Day+4", getting assigned to duty in a front line field hospital

 of "Patton's Army".
-There she got used to living rough and "getting strafed by Gerry" regularly at night.
+There she got used to living rough and "getting strafed at night by Gerry".

-according to some estimates.
+nurse taught me to sleep standing up."
 The Allies fought for Freedom, many Germans for their Homeland, and many

 Nazis for their "Third Reich".

-Perhaps as significant, the teenage girl fresh out of a Philadelphia Quaker School also volunteered
+Perhaps more significant, the teenage girl fresh out of a Philadelphia Quaker School also volunteered

-several languages and taught us.
+seven languages and taught us kids.
 It probably saved my life right there."
 When I met with their

 commander, I tried my poor German again but he surprised me with his perfect English.
 "You are